squid314/.common-config/README.md

 ## TODOs

-* ~add script to copy everything from this repo to the user's home directory and replace any mandatory absolute paths with correct ones~
+* [x] ~add script to copy everything from this repo to the user's home directory and replace any mandatory absolute paths with correct ones~
-* ~change configuration to not rely on the presence of git~
+* [x] ~change configuration to not rely on the presence of git~
+* [x] ~add devenv setup for simple containers to house used development tools~
+* [ ] devenv to support podman